dqops/dqo/docs/dqo-concepts/architecture/dqops-architecture.md

 # DQOps architecture
-DQOps is designed to support multiple deployment options, including both a local development and a multi-user production environments.
+DQOps is designed to support multiple deployment options, including both local development and multi-user production environments.

-## DQOps core components
+# DQOps core components

-The principal design idea behind DQOps is a great integration with DevOps and GitOps pipelines, without sacrificing simplicity of use for less technical users who favour managing data quality checks using a user interface, instead of editing YAML files.
+The principal design idea behind DQOps is a great integration with DevOps and GitOps pipelines, without sacrificing simplicity of use for less technical users who favor managing data quality checks using a user interface, instead of editing YAML files.
 Technical users should be able to manage data quality check configuration at scale by changing YAML files in their editor of choice and version the configuration in Git.
 Non-technical users should be able to configure data quality checks from the browser.